our courses

 Please note that The Attingham Trust is a registered educational charity.
 Our courses are provided occasionally, on a not-for-profit basis and to a limited group of participants.
 This trip does not, therefore, constitute a ‘package holiday’ for the purpose of the Package Travel Regulations

-The Council of The Attingham Trust reserves the right to adjust fees if there is a substantial change in the exchange rate, as these were assessed on the basis of assumptions made in November 2023.
+The Attingham Trust reserves the right to adjust fees if there is a substantial change in the exchange rate, as these were assessed on the basis of assumptions made in October 2024.
 Should this prove necessary, members will be informed.

 Contact Us